Heisenmali/epicodus-lessons/README.md

 # <!--PROJECT NAME HERE-->

-This app is a customizable word book for chilren.
+This app is a customizable wordbook for chilren.

 ### Prerequisites